Visit date: January 2014 – 5 Nights

 The town is very spread out and nothing really wowed us.

-Virtually no nightlife: There are a few small bars but it’s a very quite scene overall.
+Virtually no nightlife: There are a few small bars but it’s a very quiet scene overall.
 This is most likely due to the reserved nature of the island and the majority religion Muslim.

 The vibe: The town just doesn’t seem very fun, it’s hard to explain but it just didn’t feel like a vacation destination, it didn’t have that energy.